wangfanfff/RiboCode/readme.md

 Following these instructions, you can obtain the ribosome profiling (RPF) expression value for a specific CDS sequence in a particular environment.

-- **RidoDecode**
+- **RiboDecode**

 You can download the necessary .whl file from the following link:

 https://drive.google.com/drive/folders/1aTNJYidETmTGnjYbOfoPRu6tO8fgewqv?usp=sharing

-To install the RidoDecode program, execute the following command:
+To install the RiboDecode program, execute the following command:

 ```
 pip install RiboDecode-1.0.0-py3-none-any.whl